Farmers will bring down BJP govt: Akhilesh Yadav | Politics

 Farmers will bring down BJP govt: Akhilesh Yadav

-Yadav claimed that over 90 workers died while walking to their homes from the cities during the lockdown, “but the government did not help anyone”.
-He accused the BJP of poaching leaders from other parties and instigating fights among them.
+He claimed that over 90 workers died while walking to their homes from the cities during the lockdown, “but the government did not help anyone”.
+The SP president accused the BJP of poaching leaders from other parties and instigating fights among them.

 “It is doing the same thing in West Bengal.
 It did the same in Uttar Pradesh before the assembly elections,” he said..